lucaszischka/BottomSheet/README.md

 `.enableSwipeToDismiss(Bool)`: Makes it possible to dismiss the BottomSheet by long swiping.

 `.enableTapToDismiss(Bool)`: Makes it possible to dismiss the BottomSheet by tapping somewhere else.

+`.customThreshold(Double)`: Sets a custom threshold which determines, when to trigger swipe to dismiss or flick through.
+- The threshold must be positive and higher than 10% (0.1).
+- Changing the threshold does not affect whether either option is enabled.
+- The default threshold is 30% (0.3).

 ## BottomSheetPosition